 Procedure

 1) The software first reads in files for four species and use one species as target and other three as sources.
 2) Then, it calls the function filter.by.cutoff to filter the edgetab by correlation.
-3) Next, the program beings to search for related correlated pairs between source and target by submitting jobs to HPC.
+3) Next, the program begins to search for related correlated pairs between source and target by submitting jobs to HPC.
 User could also choose to compute sequentially on a local node.
 4) After all jobs on HPC are completed, the program will then collect all the results and combine them.
 5) The program will randomly select half of the pairs in the collected data for training and another half for testing and apply stochastic gradient descent to train the model.
 6) Use the coefficients from the trained model and the data from the testing set to calculate the precision and recall values.
 7) Output the result.

 Reference